alshedivat/al-folio/_projects/2023_geophysical_data_science.md

 ## Exercises

 The best way to learn is by doing.
 To excel in programming and data analysis, it's crucial to practice in our data lab, engage with real-world data, and not shy away from challenging problems.
-Here are a few tips to get started: break down complex problems into manageable parts, embrace trial and error, and collaborate with peers for diverse perspectives.
-Each week, practical exercises available on our GitHub repository will reinforce lecture topics and hone your data science skills.
+Here are a few tips to get started: break down complex problems into manageable parts, embrace trial and error, and collaborate in lab for diverse perspectives.
+Each week, practical exercises available on our [GitHub repository](https://github.com/liuh886/GEO4300_2023/) will reinforce lecture topics and hone your data science skills.
 These assignments are designed to be challenging yet rewarding, fostering a deep understanding and hands-on experience with geophysical data sets.

 ## Course Project